The-McGrail-Foundation/MIMEDefang-website/content/pages/man/md-mx-ctrl.md

 **load**

-:   Prints a table showing \"load averages\" for the last 10 seconds, 1
+:   Prints a table showing "load averages" for the last 10 seconds, 1
     minute, 5 minutes and 10 minutes.

 Each row in the table corresponds to a time interval, displayed in the first column.
 The remaining columns in the table are:

-**Msgs:** The number of messages scanned within the row\'s time interval.
+**Msgs:** The number of messages scanned within the row's time interval.

-**Msgs/Sec:** The average number of messages scanned per second within the row\'s time interval.
+**Msgs/Sec:** The average number of messages scanned per second within the row's time interval.

 **Avg Busy Workers:** The average number of busy workers whenever a message was scanned.
 (If you are processing any mail at all, this number